dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 hash arrays, we now get all the way to index 34 before there is a difference.
 We again look in the `trie`, find a pointer to entry index 0, and fetch the first Entry and recurse.
-Now the path elements match exactly; we have found the Entry we are looking for, and it has an existant `value`, so we return the `value`.
+Now the path elements match exactly; we have found the Entry we are looking for, and it has an existent `value`, so we return the `value`.

 Consider a lookup for `db.get('/a/z')`; this key does not exist, so we expect